-In this tutorial we will tell you what are the possible states of docker container.
+In this tutorial I will tell you what are the possible states of docker container.

 Here I am going to tell you about all possible states of docker container.